Puthiya Paravai: Development

 The 1958 British thriller film Chase a Crooked Shadow, directed by Michael Anderson, was a global success, especially in India.
 It inspired the Bengali film Sesh Anka (1963) whose screenplay was written by Rajkumar Mitra.
 The screenplay was acquired by Sivaji Ganesan's company Sivaji Films (later renamed Sivaji Productions) to be remade in Tamil.
-On 14 April 1963, Sivaji Films announced the remake, titled Puthiya Paravai, with Dada Mirasi as its director.
+In mid-April 1963, Sivaji Films announced the remake, titled Puthiya Paravai, with Dada Mirasi as its director.
 While the screenplay was written by Nannu who also worked as associate director, Shanmugham, a relative of Ganesan, also made inputs to the screenplay, and Aaroor Dass wrote the dialogues.
 The script was written to be substantially different from the original, with regards to the portrayal of romance between the lead characters.
 Puthiya Paravai was the third production for Sivaji Films after the Hindi films Amardeep (1958) and Rakhi (1962).
 K. S. Prasad, N. M. Shankar, and Ganga were hired as the cinematographer, editor and art director respectively.